KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 * One or more templates describing the copyright status in the country of origin;
 * An additional template confirming the file's public domain status in the United States.

-###  H3 kopje - Zooming in further: copyright templates used in Delpher files
+###  H3 - Zooming in further: templates used in Delpher files

 For the purposes of this article, we aim to narrow the scope even further.
 We are interested only in public domain copyright templates used for files sourced from [Delpher](https://www.delpher.nl), the Dutch platform providing access to millions of full-text pages from Dutch historical newspapers, books, and magazines.
 Delpher is a frequently used resource for illustrating Wikipedia articles and for uploads to Wikimedia Commons.